 The name comes from the French translations of the words “pine” and “black”, thus making it fit for a dog that has a black or dark-colored coat.

-The port city that makes great French wine, Bordeaux is located in the south west of France.
+The port city that makes a great French wine, Bordeaux is located in the southwest of France.

 Goes without saying, if your pet is a Dogue de Bordeaux, this is the French dog name to go with.

 Food enthusiasts will love this French dog name.